|Elliott Sound Products||Project 15|

 Rod Elliott - ESP (Original Design / Basic Principles)

-Since I have provided the schematic for John L Linsley-Hood's Class-A amplifier, I felt that some readers may wish to experiment with the concept.
+Since I have provided the schematic for John L Linsley-Hood's Class-A amplifier and the ESP derivative called 'Death of Zen' (DoZ), I felt that some readers may wish to experiment with the concept.
 Unfortunately, a very low ripple power supply is needed for all Class-A amps, and the most common solution is to use a regulated supply.
 A basic circuit is provided in the article, but it is assumed that the builder knows all the pitfalls.
 The supplied schematic is in fact for a capacitance multiplier filter (not a regulator), but is somewhat lacking (I feel) and can be improved dramatically.

 While the performance of a true regulated supply will usually be excellent (if properly designed and built), there are a number of problems for a high-current, low ripple design if regulators are used.
 Two of the main ones are:

 For the sake of the exercise, assume that we want the following specifications:

-These specifications are typical, since Britain, Europe and Australia use nominal 230V mains, but the voltages can easily be scaled for the US 115V mains supply.
+These specifications are typical, since Britain, Europe and Australia use nominal 230V mains, but the voltages can easily be scaled for the US 120V mains supply.
 All are subject to variations, both long and short term.

 We are not actually all that interested in the mains input voltage, only the possible variations of the output of the transformer/ rectifier/ filter combination.